rotki/rotki/docs/contribute.rst

 For running the tests with a more specific usage and invocation, please refer to the `pytest <https://docs.pytest.org/en/stable/usage.html>`__ documentation.

+We run the test suite in the GitHub CI but only a subset of them since not all are needed and sometimes they suffer from rate limiting.
+We have some special settings to choose what tests are executed:

+- ``[skip py tests]`` will not run the python backend tests regardless of whether the backend code has been touched.
+- ``[run nft py tests]`` will run the base set of tests and the tests related to NFTs.
+- ``[run all py tests]`` will run the base set of tests, the tests related to NFTs and some others that perform a big number of requests and are slower.

 Linting
 --------